Marlene Zuk: Biography

 Zuk was born in Philadelphia, Pennsylvania and is a native of Los Angeles.
 She became interested in insects at a young age.
 At the University of California, Santa Barbara, Zuk started majoring in English, but decided to switch to Biology.
 After earning her bachelor's degree, she wrote and taught for three years.

 In 1982, she and W. D. Hamilton proposed the "good genes" hypothesis of sexual selection.
 Zuk started attending the University of Michigan in 1986 and earned her Doctor of Philosophy.
 She completed her postdoctoral research at the University of New Mexico.
 She joined the UCR faculty in 1989.
 In April 2012, Zuk and her husband, John Rotenberry, transferred to the University of Minnesota, where they both work at its College of Biological Sciences.

 Zuk has received honorary doctorates from Sweden's Uppsala University (2010) and the University of Jyväskylä in Finland (2016).

 Work

 Research interests

 Zuk's research of interest deals with the evolution of sexual behavior (especially in relation to parasites), mate choice, and Animal behavior.
 A recurring theme in Zuk's writing and lectures is feminism and women in science.
 Zuk is critical of the Paleolithic diet.
 In 1996 Zuk was awarded a continuing grant by the National Science Foundation for an investigation into the ways that variation in females effects sexual selection and what qualities in males indicate vigor.

+Studies

+Zuk studies evolutionary behavior, concentrating on sexual selection and communication.
+Additionally, she has researched the importance of parasites and pathogens in the evolution of different sexes.
+Marlene Zuk and William Hamilton created the Hamilton-Zuk Hypothesis in 1982.
+This hypothesis stated that sexual traits in animals evolved to demonstrate a mate's resistance to parasites.
+Females pick their mating partner based upon the most intense traits to make sure their offspring inherits superior genes.